-Conducted annually, the Award grants its scholarship for potential students at three world-class educational institutions in the United States namely the EWC, Stanford University, and Cornell University (plan for late-2021).
-In its first quarter of 2020, the ISC members had been working on the process of reviewing and evaluating candidates particularly for the EWC.
-Established by the U.S. Congress in 1960, the EWC is an independent and not-for-profit organization which conducts multidisciplinary education and research on contemporary issues significance to the Asia Pacific region and the United States.
+Conducted annually, the Award grants its scholarship for potential students at three world-class educational institutions in the United States: the EWC, Stanford University, and Cornell University (plan for late-2021).
+In its first quarter of 2020, the ISC members had been working on the process of reviewing and evaluating candidates, particularly for the EWC.
+Established by the U.S. Congress in 1960, the EWC is an independent and not-for-profit organization that conducts multidisciplinary education and research on contemporary issues of significance to the Asia Pacific region and the United States.

-Susy Tekunan had a humble beginning, raised by parents who were unable to complete high school education due to economic circumstances, and yet she defied the odds by obtaining two American master’s degrees, one at New York University and another one, an MBA, at Radford University in Virginia.
-She also has had an impressive academic and professional career, as an Award-winning Broadcast Journalists working for the Voice of America (VoA) in Washington D.C. for eight years and for her achievements in the VOA live programs.
+Susy Tekunan had a humble beginning, raised by parents who were unable to complete high school education due to economic circumstances.
+Yet she defied the odds by obtaining two American master’s degrees, one at New York University and an MBA, at Radford University in Virginia.
+She also has had an impressive academic and professional career as an Award-winning Broadcast Journalists working for the Voice of America (VOA) in Washington D.C. for eight years and her achievements in the VOA live programs.
 Susy also had an internship at the Asia Society, New York.
-After 16 years abroad, she returned to Indonesia, and has taught and served as Chair of the International Relations Department at Universitas Pelita Harapan.
+After 16 years abroad, she returned to Indonesia and has taught and served as Chair of the International Relations Department at Universitas Pelita Harapan.

-With her scholarship valued at USD103,000, Tekunan plans to study and conduct research on Chinese Indonesians’ perception towards China as their ancestral land, and their perception towards Indonesia as their homeland.
-The study is based on the current dynamics on China’s emerging economy as a new global power— politically and economically and may have received mixed repercussions in the perceptions of the Indonesian society.
+With her scholarship valued at USD103,000, Tekunan plans to study and conduct research on Chinese Indonesians’ perception of China as their ancestral land and their perception of Indonesia as their homeland.
+The study is based on the current dynamics of China’s emerging economy as a new global power— politically and economically and may have received mixed repercussions in the perceptions of the Indonesian society.